What’s a Buyer Broker Agreement, And What Should You Know Before Signing One?

 Termination

-It is usually possible to terminate the buyer-broker agreement if either the buyer or the agent feels that the arrangement isn’t working out.
-This section of the contract will outline how someone can terminate the agreement, how much prior notice needs to be given and a dollar amount the buyer will have to pay if the advance notice is not given.
+It is usually possible to terminate the buyer-broker agreement if the buyer or the agent feels the arrangement isn’t working out.
+This section of the contract will outline how to terminate the deal, the required notice period, and the fees the buyer has to pay if the advance notice is not given.

-That said, brokers usually understand that when one party wants out, pressuring the other side to continue probably isn’t going to do anyone any favors.
+That said, brokers usually understand that when one party wants out, pressuring the other side to continue probably doesn’t do anyone any favors.

-“I don’t like to hold anybody to contracts,” says Adam Slivka, an Irwin, Pennsylvania-based agent with 10 years of experience.
+“I don’t like to hold anybody to contracts,” says Adam Slivka, an Irwin, Pennsylvania-based agent with almost two decades of experience.
 “If someone wants out, I probably don’t want to work with them, either — you know what I mean?”

-As long as you’re not trying to weasel out of your agreement as soon as your purchase offer has been accepted, there’s likely room to talk things through and part ways amicably.
+As long as you don’t try to weasel out of your agreement as soon as your purchase offer has been accepted, there’s likely room to talk things through and part ways amicably.

 “It just depends on the circumstance and the broker,” says Slivka.